mrsilver76/avantslash/README.md

 This code has only been tested under Linux and Apache, but should theoretically work under Windows.

-## Latest version
+## Installation instructions

- * Download the latest version from the Releases page
+ * Download the latest version from the Releases page.
- * Decompress the archive
+ * Decompress the archive using `unzip`, `gunzip` or your favourite decompression software.
- * Installation instructions can be found in the `doc` folder
+ * Read the installation instructions located in the `doc` folder.

 This code is considered mature.
 As such, releases tend to only be when the maintainers of Slashdot or Soylent News change something to break the code.